 Payments: One payment will be disbursed by the end of the first quarter of the grant period.

 How to Apply: Applicants may apply through proposalCENTRAL (https://proposalcentral.altum.com/default.asp) beginning July 7, 2016.
 The deadline to apply is September 28, 2017, 11:59:59 p.m.
 EST.

 Please coordinate submission of the proposal with the appropriate officials in accordance with university policies.
 Please refer to the Application Instructions for further information on and requirements for submitting an application.

 - A statement (>two-page limit, plus up to one page for references) explaining the candidate’s most significant scientific work over the previous five years.

 - A statement (two-page limit, plus up to one page for references) summarizing the applicant’s plans for the entire research leave, including the semesters or quarters of leave to be taken, the start and end dates of the leave, the institution or institutions at which the leave is to be spent and the scientific goals.

-> - The applicant’s academic-year salary for the leave period.
+- the applicant’s academic-year salary for the leave period;

-> - That the applicant will have a teaching or administrative position at a U.S. or Canadian college or university through the semester following the proposed leave.
+- that the applicant will have a teaching or administrative position at the same U.S. or Canadian college or university through the semester following the proposed leave; and

->

-> |Application Available||Application Deadline||Notification||Earliest Award Start Date|
+|Application Available||Application Deadline||Notification||Earliest Award Start Date|